A NIGHT IN A WORLD WAR 1 TUNNEL

 The first few hours we made a basic version of camp, we flattened the space where we would put our sleeping pads and bags and created a small hole in the main living area so we had a space to put our feet.
 After we ate something the development of our camp really started.

 A small breeze of icy wind entered the cave every once in a while.
-Over time this small breeze intensified so we decided to create a wall to block the wind from coming through the entrance.
-This way we would end up with a blocked off section in front where we would sit and eat and a spacious bedroom where we would sleep.
+Over time this small breeze intensified so we decided to build a wall to stop the wind from coming through the entrance.
+This way we would end up with a blocked off section in the front where we would sit and eat and a spacious bedroom in the back where we would sleep.
 This bedroom featured 2 windows and a hole in the ceiling for fresh air.

 With this blocked off section the temperature rose rapidly to a rather comfortable -4°C. With an approximate outside temperature of -10°C I’d say that’s a clear win!

-Last but not least we closed the windows of the bedroom with some more snow because a nasty wind entered our bedroom making it a little too cold to sleep.
-It probably seems like we’ve only been shoveling that night but we,… Well, we only shoveled that night…
+Last but not least we closed the windows of the bedroom with some more snow because a nasty wind entered our bedroom making it a little too cold to sleep comfortably.
+It probably seems like we’ve only been shoveling that night but we,… Well, we, yeah, we shoveled all night…

 On top of the rescue blanket I put my accordion sleeping pad.
 To prevent rocks from poking through the snow into my sleeping pad as well as to make sure I’m not sliding all over the place because of the smooth texture of the main sleeping pad and the snow.